Copper futures rise marginally on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by 25 paise, or 0.06 per cent, at Rs 433.75 per kg in a business turnover of 4,268 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by Re 1, or 0.23 per cent, at Rs 436.75 per kg in a business turnover of 4,389 lots.

 PTI

-On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by 25 paise, or 0.06 per cent, at Rs 433.75 per kg in a business turnover of 4,268 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by Re 1, or 0.23 per cent, at Rs 436.75 per kg in a business turnover of 4,389 lots.

 Analysts attributed the rise in copper prices to raising of bets by participants driven by pick-up in spot demand.